Pylons/pyramid/docs/narr/views.rst

 the request object contains everything your application needs to know about the specific HTTP request being made.

-In general, a view callable must return a :mod:`Pyramid` :term:`Response` object.
-If a view callable does not return a response itself, it will typically be configured with a :term:`renderer` that converts its response value into a :term:`Response` object.
-Using renderers is the common way that templates are bound to view callables.
+A view callable's ultimate responsibility is to create a :mod:`Pyramid` :term:`Response` object.
+This can be done by creating the response in the view callable code and returning it directly.
+However, if a view callable does not return a response itself, it can be configured to use a :term:`renderer` that converts its return value into a :term:`Response` object.
+Using renderers is the common way that templates are used with view callables to generate markup.
 See the :ref:`renderers_chapter` chapter for details.

 .. index::
    single: view calling convention